kristian-lange-tw/JATOS_docs_v3/pages/jatos.js-Reference.md

 ### Group's session data

-* `jatos.groupSessionData` - Group session data shared in between members of the group (see also [Two Types of Session Data](Two-Types-of-Session-Data.html))
+* `jatos.groupSessionData` - Group session data shared in between members of the group (see also [Three Types of Session Data](Three-Types-of-Session-Data.html))

 ### Other variables